Pat Sajak: Personal life

-In 2005, Sajak became an investor in the Golden Baseball League, an independent professional baseball league with teams in California, Arizona, Nevada, Utah, Alberta, British Columbia, and Baja California.
-During a guest appearance in the broadcast booth at a March 2012 Baltimore Orioles – Boston Red Sox spring-training game, Sajak acknowledged that he had called some baseball games in the past.

-Sajak is featured in a brief film shown at the visitor's center at Mount Vernon, the residence of George Washington, where he explains to tourists the attractions of the site.
-Sajak, since 1998, owns Maryland-based AM radio station WNAV in Annapolis.
+Politics

 Sajak is a Republican, and has written a number of columns for the conservative magazine Human Events.
 He is also a regular poster and podcast participant on the conservative blog Ricochet.com.
 Sajak rejects the scientific consensus on climate change.
 He is also a financial supporter of the Young America's Foundation, which sponsors conservative speakers on college campuses.

-In 2019, Sajak began serving as the Hillsdale College board of trustees chair.
-He previously served as vice-chair for 15 years.
+Sajak noted in his last appearance as host of the game show that he did not include politics into his hosting duties, saying that the show included "no social issues, no politics" and was "just a game."

+Sports

+In 2005, Sajak became an investor in the Golden Baseball League, an independent professional baseball league with teams in California, Arizona, Nevada, Utah, Alberta, British Columbia, and Baja California.
+During a guest appearance in the broadcast booth at a March 2012 Baltimore Orioles – Boston Red Sox spring-training game, Sajak acknowledged that he had called some baseball games in the past.

 Sajak is an avid fan of the Washington Capitals NHL team.
 He is a longtime season-ticket holder and made an on-ice appearance before game three of the 2018 Stanley Cup Finals.

 Health

 Sajak underwent emergency intestinal surgery to remove a blockage on November 8, 2019.
 While Sajak recovered, co-host Vanna White hosted in his place.
-The first taping day in which he was incapacitated was a Disney-themed Christmas episode week.
-Disney characters took over White's role at the puzzle board for that week.
-Sajak's daughter Maggie also helped White for a week.
+The first taping day in which he was incapacitated was a two-week Disney-themed Christmas episode.
+Mickey and Minnie Mouse took over White's role at the puzzle board for those weeks.
+Sajak's daughter, Maggie, also helped White for a week.
 Sajak returned to work on December 5, 2019.